 The cost of your infrastructure is one key part of your overall ROI calculation.
 The other major cost consideration is the licensing model.
 We noted in our review that PowerTools for Documents is licensed perpetually, with a notably low annual maintenance charge.

 Finally, consider how important tight integration is to your business.
-We noted that while Adlib Express integrates with Content Server, it is not a native solution and is no longer being resold by OpenText.
-On the other hand, while Blazon! does provide tight integration into Content Server, it is quite a heavyweight solution, requiring an extensive server infrastrure to operate effectively.
+We noted that while Adlib Express integrates with Content Suite, it is not a native solution and is no longer being resold by OpenText.
+On the other hand, while Blazon! does provide tight integration into Content Suite, it is quite a heavyweight solution, requiring an extensive server infrastrure to operate effectively.
 It is also known to have issues with certain international character sets.
 Additionally, if your documents needs to be signed as part of the conversion process, only PowerTools for Documents offers native integration with full support for a wide range of digital and electronic signature solutions.

 I hope I have been able to enlighten you within this post.
 If you think there is anything that I missed, please drop me a comment on either our LinkedIn or Twitter channels and I will respond directly.
 Furthermore, if you are interested in learning more about GCI PoweTools for Documents, here's a 2-minute video to get you started.
 And make sure you connect with us to request a demo tailored to your document processing challenges.